hao1635/LEDA/README.md

 ## Traning and & Inference

 #### Training of LLM-guided NDCT autoencoder:
 We used the official repository of VQ-GAN (https://github.com/CompVis/taming-transformers) to set up training.
-Please refer to (models/taming) learn about our modifications to original VQ-GAN.
+Please refer to (models/taming) to learn about our modifications to original VQ-GAN.

 #### Employment of LEDA for training the denoising model:
 ```